 Step 7: Gently spoon the pancakes batter into the skillet, in the ring molds if using, and then cover the pan.
 Let cook undisturbed for 3 minutes.

-Step 8: Remove the lid of the pan and spoon a bit more batter on top of the souffle pancakes.
+Step 8: Remove the lid of the pan and spoon a bit more batter on top of each of the pancakes.
 Replace the lid and let cook for 2 minutes more.

 Step 9: Remove the lid again and slide a thin, flat spatula all the way under